shrivastava03/File-Uploader/DOCUMENTATION.md

 I add a random UUID to the front of every filename.

 **Why I did this:**
-Think about it - if two people upload files named "resume.pdf", they'd overwrite each other!
-So I add a unique ID to each one.
+Think about it, if two people upload files named "resume.pdf", they'd overwrite each other!
+So I added a unique ID to each one.
 For example, if you upload "document.pdf", it gets saved as something like "a1b2c3d4-5678-90ab-cdef-1234567890ab_document.pdf".
 This way, no two files ever have the same name.

 #### 2. Saving Files vs Saving Database Info
 **What I did:**